buildo/react-cookie-banner/examples/Examples.md

               }
             }}
             message="Buildo uses cookies to guarantee users the employment of its site features, offering a better purchasing experience.
-By continuing to browse the site you're agreeing to our use of cookies." link={{ msg: 'More information on our use of cookies', url: 'http://nocookielaw.com/' }}
+By continuing to browse the site you're agreeing to our use of cookies." link={{ msg: 'More information on our use of cookies', url: 'http://nocookielaw.com/', rel: 'noopener noreferrer' }}
             buttonMessage='Close'
             dismissOnScroll={this.state.dismissOnScroll}
             onAccept={this.onAccept}